mdhinkle038/Automated-Monitoring-Script/README.md

 Tests to see if they can query time.nist.gov and pool.ntp.org for time.

-Tests to see if the aforementioned NTP servers provide the same time within 1 millisecond.
+Tests to see if the aforementioned NTP servers provide the same time within 1 second.

 Tests to see if stackoverflow.com’s web server is online by doing a wget on the site.